+sentence utilizing two of the words.
+For example, if the words are adder, hermit, waterfall, bat, cave, and bridge, a silly sentence/questions would be, "Can an adder be a hermit?
+Will a bat fly through a waterfall?
+Is there a cave under the bridge?

+Conventions Often, this activity will be

 This section will have activities and games that will focus on spelling, capitalization, punctuation, sentence structures, and grammar.
-Once the game has been learned, it can be used as a "when homework is finished" activity.
+Once the game has been learned, it can be used as a "when homework is finished" activity. centered on a game to provide practice time on key conventions.
+Be sure to check in with kids to

-We will spend the next 11 days looking at spelling patterns to help 3rd graders become more proficient spellers.
-We will look at the following patterns:

-- q followed by u
+Spelling Patterns We will spend the next 11 days looking at spelling patterns to help 3rd graders become more proficient spellers.
+We will look at the following patterns: q followed by u determine if they have and understanding of these key elements.

-- silent e followed by a suffix
+silent e followed by a suffix

-- y + a suffix
+• y + a suffix

-- plural -s or -es
+• plural -s or -es

-- ei or ie
+ei or ie

 Review several examples of each of the patterns with students.
 Focus on the followed by the ei or ie pattern today.

 Plural ei or ie

+Directions:

-- 1. Divide students into pairs. - 2.
-Give each pair a Word Bank Card and set of letter cards (these cards will be used all 11 days). - 3.
-Pairs should work with each other, the Word Bank Card and the letter cards to practice spelling the words with the ei or ie pattern.
-(At the end of 11 days, the pair will be on a team for a spelling bee). - 4.
-Pair should read the word, one at a time, and then spell it out with the letter cards. - 5.
-When the word has been spelled correctly, the pair should create a sentence with the word and write it on the white board. - 6.
-Practice time is over when the pair feels confident with the words.
+1. Divide students into pairs.

+Give each pair a Word Bank Card and set of letter cards (these cards will be used all 11 days).

+3. Pairs should work with each other, the Word Bank Card and the letter cards to practice spelling the words with the ei or ie pattern.
+(At the end of 11 days, the pair

+will be on a team for a spelling bee).

+4. Pair should read the word, one at a time, and then spell it out with the letter cards.5.
+When the word has been spelled correctly, the pair should create a sentence with

+the word and write it on the white board.

+6. Practice time is over when the pair feels confident with the words.